 The inspector general of labor is responsible for enforcing the law but did not do so effectively.
-The Ministry of Labor employs one inspector for each of the country's eight rural regions and two for Bissau Region.
-The number of labor inspectors was inadequate, and they lacked resources and training.
-There were reports of 49 inspections in 2017 and 103 in 2016.
+Although the number of labor inspectors nearly doubled in 2018, it remained insufficient to detect and deter violations.
 Wage and occupation, safety, and health regulations were not enforced in the informal sector, which included the vast majority of workers.
-Penalties, which usually take the form of fines, were not sufficient to deter violations.
+Penalties, which usually take the form of minimal fines that have not been adjusted for inflation, were not sufficient to deter violations.
 Many persons worked under conditions that endangered their health and safety.